AU REVOIR… (NEW SITE LIVE NOW!)

 1. Completed the expanded list of Magnificent Men for our print edition.

-After all, it’s the second decade of the 21st Century.
+Digging deep is each writer’s responsibility.
+It is my hope that– even if specific groups can’t grasp why I’d spend my life spying on the opposite sex– a few of my words will spark a larger debate.
 In the same way that we can’t continue cramming landfills with plastic or pouring toxic materials into our water supply, we can’t afford the war on one another anymore.

 Wishing You Hope and Happiness,